Zhiqing-Xu/Interacted_Compound_Protein_Dataset/README.md

 ## Z03_Data_BRENDA_LigandID_Compound.py
 - Based on the query results, get a dictionary of `compound names` -> `ligand ID` (currently ~22,000 records)
-    - Most (~90%) of the compounds in the reaction strings are covered.
+    - Only (~35%) of the compounds in the reaction strings are covered.
 - Get a list of unidentified compound names from the reaction strings (which covers all compounds we are interested)